-Location and the period of the workshop: The classes were delivered in Kandy, Sri Lanka, and students in Beijing, China, from 18:30 to 20:30 (Beijing time), which is 16:00 hrs to 18 hrs in Sri Lanka and 19:30 to 21:30 in Japan, from October 30th to November 12th, 2021.
+Location and the period of workshop: The classes were delivered in Kandy, Sri Lanka and students in Beijing, China from 18:30 to 20:30 (Beijing time) which is 16:00 hrs to 18 hrs in Sri Lanka and 19:30 to 21:30 in Japan, Period of Oct 30th to Nov 12th, 2021.

-6.8 Training program Schedule
+8. Training program Schedule

-Dr. Srikantha Herath from Enviforecasting opened the workshop.
-He welcomed all the participants and indicated the main objective and the students' final outcome during this training period.
+The workshop was opened by Dr. Srikantha Herath from Enviforecasting.
+He welcomed all the workshop participants and indicated the main objective and the final outcome of the students during this training period.